Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Results

 We assess the effectiveness of our method on the dynamics induced by Kerr's nonlinear interaction~\cite{dykman2012} , which is important for continuous variable quantum computing~\cite{lloyd1999quantum}.
 Consider a quantum system initially prepared in a coherent state $\ket{\alpha}$ and subjected to the Kerr Hamiltonian $H_{\rm kerr}=\pi\hat{a}^{\dagger\, 2}\hat{a}^2$, where $\hat{a}$ and $\hat{a}^\dagger$ represent the annihilation and creation operators.
 In this scenario, we model the noisy process by a lossy open system, whose dynamics is described by the Lindblad master equation:

 Here, $\mathcal D(\hat{a})(\rho) := \hat{a}\rho\hat{a}^\dagger-\frac{1}{2}(\rho \hat{a}^\dagger\hat{a}+\hat{a}^\dagger\hat{a}\rho)$, and $\lambda$ represents the loss rate.
 Our objective is to mitigate the errors in this process, making it closely resemble the ideal closed-system dynamics governed by Schrödinger's equation with Hamiltonian $H_{\rm kerr}$.
 In this setting, we consider the measurement results associated with the point-wise Wigner function~\cite{PhysRevLett.78.2547,PhysRevLett.89.200402}.
 In our numerical experiments, we initialize the state as coherent state $\ket{\alpha}$ with $\alpha = 1.5$ and dimension $N = 15$.
 We vary the evolution time over the interval $t \in [0,1]$, considering different loss rates $\lambda \in \{0.6,0.65,0.7,0.75,0.8\}$.
-To train the neural model within DAEM, we construct $\mathcal{N}_\lambda(\mathcal{F}) = I$ by applying evolution of two inverse Hamiltonians, so that the overall effect to the input state is an identity operation.
-Details regarding the construction of this fiducial process are provided in the Methods.
+To train the neural model within DAEM, we construct the fiducial process $\mathcal{N}_\lambda(\mathcal{F})$ by implementing the evolution of two inverse Hamiltonians, ensuring that the overall effect on the input state is an identity operation under noiseless conditions.
+Specifically, assuming a total evolution time of \( t_0 \), the state evolves with the Hamiltonian \( H_{\text{kerr}} \) for \( t \leq t_0 / 2 \), and with \( -H_{\text{kerr}} \) for \( t_0 / 2 \leq t \leq t_0 \).
 We assess the effectiveness of our DAEM by computing the fidelities between the mitigated states and their noiseless counterparts, employing the values of the point-wise Wigner function.
 As shown in the numerical results presented in Figure~\ref{fig:continuous_variable}a, the fidelity between the state affected by the noise and the ideal state decreases rapidly as time increases.
 In contrast, our method excels in mitigating this effect, resulting in a dramatic improvement in fidelity.
 We also present snapshots of the state at different time points in Figure~\ref{fig:continuous_variable}b, and our mitigated point-wise measurement results are notably closer to the ideal ones, particularly for longer evolution.